hurter3/Milarby/README.md

 This comprises of a fullpage cover image of the main page then 4 sections being About, Photos, Video and Audio with a slightly different backdround colour to give a subtle change.
+The navbar was structure to only collapse for smaller devices becuase of the space they took and the expanded navbar for full screens had a better feel as it included a dropdown Media menu.
-The 'contact us' on the navbar and by means of a button use a Modal/Form with validation.
+The 'Contact' navbar link and the 'Contact Us' button use a Modal/Form with validation.
 The Video uses a embeded YouTube link and plays on the current index page as this is faster than loading the MP4 footage.
-(Discovered this feature at Facebook>developers>docs.plugins) The Audio elements came from a google search with the solution being at W3Schools.
+(Discovered this feature at Facebook>developers>docs>plugins).
+The Audio elements came from a google search with the solution being at W3Schools.
 The Facebook and YouTube footer ICONS open new pages via target="_blank" to ensure the Milarby website remains active.